 In order to assist businesspeople engaged in international trade (and the lawyers aiding them in drafting and negotiating contracts), ICC has prepared this model form of international selective distributorship contract.

-The publication is the result of extensive discussion and commentary by the ICC’s Commercial Law and Practice (CLP) Commission and particularly by its Task Force on Agency + Distributorship, chaired by CLP Commission Chair Fabio Bortolotti (Italy) and Professor Didier Ferrier (France), with significant participation by Task Force members Ercüment Erdem (Turkey), Erwin Gärtner (Germany), Klaus Meyer Swantee (Netherlands), Christoph Martin Radtke (France), and Michael Svendsen (Denmark).

-2016 version has been reviewed for currency by the Task Force Co-Chairs, Mr Bortolotti and Mr Ferrier, and Task Force member Mr Radtke.
+The model contract has now been revised for a second time, taking account of recent developments in the laws affecting distribution and also to ensure that the contract is in harmony with the other ICC model contracts.

+Revision of this model contract was under the auspices of the ICC Commission on Commercial Law and Practice, led by Commission Chair Ercüment Erdem (Turkey).
+[Ed Note: Acknowledgments to come.]

+As always, the ICC national committees around the world were instrumental in circulating drafts of this contract to their trading communities for comment.
+ICC Secretariat direction was provided by ICC Director of Trade + Investment, Emily O’Connor (France).

 PART I – INTRODUCTION